Max-Margin based Discriminative Feature Learning: Experiments

 \subsection{Analyses on Components' Roles}

-We verify the effectiveness of the components in the objective functions (\ref{equ:objg}) and (\ref{total_obj3}), respectively.
+We verify the effectiveness of the components in the objective functions (\ref{equ:objg}) and (\ref{total_obj3}), individually.
 When the parameters $\lambda$, $\eta$, and $\rho$ are set to zeros, MMLDF is reduced to MMPP, thus we use MMPP as the baseline.
-We perform the experiments on the binary class dataset LSVT Voice Rehabilitation and the multi-class dataset Urban Land Cover.
-The experimental setting is as follows: we first set $\eta$ to zero in (\ref{equ:objg}), and set $\eta$ and $\rho$ to zeros in (\ref{total_obj3}), in order to demonstrate the effectiveness of the module filtering noise and redundant features.
+We perform the experiments on the binary classification dataset LSVT Voice Rehabilitation and the multi-class classification dataset Urban Land Cover.
+The experimental setting is as follows: we first set $\eta$ to zero in (\ref{equ:objg}), and set $\eta$ and $\rho$ to zeros in (\ref{total_obj3}), in order to demonstrate the effectiveness of the module filtering noisy features.
 We name it MMLDF-I for short.
-Then, we set $\rho$ to zero in (\ref{total_obj3}), which indicates that we learn the feature representation without considering multi-class correlations in the case of multi-class classification.
+Then, we set $\rho$ to zero in (\ref{total_obj3}), which indicates that we learn the feature representation without considering the correlations among multiple classes in the case of multi-class classification.
 We name it MMLDF-II.
+The dimensions are fixed to 20 and 70 on the LSVT Voice Rehabilitation dataset and the Urban Land Cover respectively, because of better performance of MMLDF under such dimensions on the two datasets based on Table II.

 The results are shown in Fig. \ref{component}.
-We can see that MMLDF-I outperforms MMPP on the datasets, which shows that the row sparseness constraint on the projection matrix is benefit for learning discriminative feature representation.
-On the LSVT Voice Rehabilitation dataset, MMLDF achieves better result than MMLDF-I, which means that with-class scatter minimum is good for classification.
-This point is also verified on the Urban Land Cover dataset, since MMLDF-II is superior to MMLDF-I. On the multi-class dataset, the result of MMLDF is better than that of MMLDF-II, which illustrates that capturing the correlations among multi-class classification tasks is helpful for enhancing the discriminative ability of the learned features.
+We can see that MMLDF-I outperforms MMPP on the datasets, which shows that the row sparseness constraint on the projection matrix is beneficial to learn discriminative feature representation.
+On the LSVT Voice Rehabilitation dataset, MMLDF achieves better results than MMLDF-I, which means that within-class scatter minimization is good for classification.
+This point is also verified on the Urban Land Cover dataset, since MMLDF-II is superior to MMLDF-I. On the multi-class dataset, the result of MMLDF is better than that of MMLDF-II, which illustrates that capturing the correlations among multiple categories is helpful for enhancing the discriminative ability of the learned features.
 MMLDF achieves the best results on both of the two datasets.
 It shows that the combination of these components is effective for classification.

+We further verify the robustness of $l_{2,1}$-norm to different noise levels on the LSVT Voice Rehabilitation dataset.
+We generate $N(=50,100,150,200)$-dimensional white Gaussian noise respectively, and concatenate the original features with these noisy features as the new representation of each data.
+After that, we run MMLDF with $l_{2,1}$-norm and without $l_{2,1}$-norm on the new dataset, respectively.
+We fix the reduced dimensions to 20, and the experimental results are listed in Table III.
+We can see the performance of MMLDF with $l_{2,1}$-norm is better than that of MMLDF without $l_{2,1}$-norm, i.e., $l_{2,1}$-norm in MMLDF can indeed alleviate the effects of noisy features on feature transformation.